 3.1 Model

 We use a ~1km global soil hydrology model for mean monthly estimates of the water table depth (WTD)(29, 30).
 This model couples a vertical soil water balance with an inverse model that solves for groundwater recharge, lateral groundwater discharge, water table depth, and plant root uptake from evapotranspirative demand as inferred via remotely sensed leaf area index (29).
-Their model ignores local, perched aquifers and anthropogenic pumping in favor of a broad, long-term average WTD, as is common in global-scale groundwater models (47, 48).
+The model ignores local, perched aquifers and anthropogenic pumping in favor of a broad, long-term average WTD, as is common in global-scale groundwater models (47, 48).
 Ignoring pumping likely leads to an underestimation of ephemeral streams, as the modeled water table is artificially high relative to the observed water table that has been lowered by pumping.
-Under this scenario, we likely misclassify ephemeral streams as perennial and thus underestimate the total ephemeral influence in an intensively pumped basin.
+Under these cases, we likely misclassify ephemeral streams as perennial and thus underestimate the total ephemeral influence in an intensively pumped basin.